dustin-lennon/Stormbot-TCL-Quote-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1284382243

+*	Added functionality to statistics and last commands.

 1284379269

 *	Cleaned up text display if access level wasn't high enough (i.e. [QUOTE QUOTE] became [QUOTE OFF|ON] for turning the script on/off for a channel).